zhenrong-wang/hpc-now/README.md

 `-u USERNAME`    A valid user name.
 Use 'root' for all users.
 Admin or Operator role is required for root.

     --acmd store         List out the apps in store.
     --acmd avail         List out all the installed apps.
     --acmd check         Check whether an app is available.
     --acmd install       Install an app to all users or a specified user.
     --acmd build         Compile and build an app to all users or a specified user.
     --acmd remove        Remove an app from the cluster.
+    --acmd update-config Update the locations for scripts and pacakge repository --acmd show-config   Display the locations for scripts and pacakge repository

 ### **Cluster Job Management**